rahuljangid0069/website_only_html_01/README.md

 # website_only_html_01
-I create a website with only HTML
+I created a website by only using HTML